 Utilizing hard-hitting, yet stick-and-move humor, the writers managed to incorporate darker and more applicable issues which gave audiences pause and thoughts on which to reflect, skillfully making the funny moments even funnier.
 In addition, with the strength in performance of its castmembers, ADW created characters who would become a staple in college and pop/hip-hop culture to this very day.

-As the seasons progressed, producers and scriptwriters daringly touched on topics you never saw or heard of in situation comedies: alcoholism, date rape, gun violence, interracial dating (and how it’s perceived by non-supporters), adoption, homelessness, workplace sexual harassment, poverty, the Gulf war, racial profiling, AIDS, domestic violence, gang warfare, drug trafficking and so forth and so on…
+As the seasons progressed, producers and scriptwriters daringly touched on topics you never saw or heard of in situation comedies: alcoholism, date rape, gun violence, interracial dating (and how it is perceived by non-supporters), adoption, homelessness, workplace sexual harassment, poverty, the Gulf war, racial profiling, AIDS, domestic violence, gang warfare, drug trafficking and so forth and so on…

-ADW Trivia: Charnele Brown “Kimberly Reese”, who was revered as the show’s wise, dark-skinned sister, began receiving hate mail when her character temporarily dated ADW’s short-lived white character, Matthew.
+ADW Trivia: Charnele Brown “Kimberly Reese”, who was revered as the show’s wise, dark-skinned sister, unfairly began receiving hate mail when her character temporarily dated ADW’s short-lived white character, Matthew.

 Three notable moments of the shows many memorable and powerful episodes:

 Season 2, Episode 20 – “No Means No” – A naive Freddie accepts a date with school baseball star Garth Parks (played by “The Last Dragon” star Taimak), despite the trepidation and warning from former crush Dwayne Wayne.
 Dwayne suspects that Garth may have intentions of unwanted sexual advances, based on his “every girl wants it” attitude and his then-unknown date rape activity involving other students.

 Thankfully, Dwayne Wayne saved the day, Garth was expelled and arrested.